MiddletonCommunityVoice/services-list/content/services-directory.md/rochdale-council-staywell.md

 ---

 ### Information
-Another ONLINE DIRECTORY OF SERVICES by Rochdale.
+An ONLINE DIRECTORY OF SERVICES by Rochdale.
-Rochdale has aprrox.
-3 directories for everyone to negotiate to find a service.
+Staywell is aimed, mostly at adults.